ceostroff/harry-potter-gpt2-fanfiction/README.md

 $ chmod +x text_generation.sh
 ```

-Now you can generate text with default settings and the pre-trained model:
+Now you can generate text using the default settings and the pre-trained model:

 ```bash
 $ ./text_generation.sh